 We’re interested to hear your thoughts on female leadership – in particular, what do you feel are the biggest barriers or obstacles?

 I think female leaders (and perhaps to a lesser extent male management) struggle with finding the right balance.
 As a leader, you need to lead and sometimes that means that people are not going to be happy with your decisions.
 However, a good leader also listens to their people and takes their advice when appropriate.
 So you need to be tough and visionary, because you are the individual charged with moving the organization forward, but not too tough or you will be thought unreasonable.
 You also can’t be too soft or you will be viewed as a pushover and will get nothing done.
 It really is a tough balance to strike and I have seen the female leaders I have worked with (as well as males) struggle with when to be hard & tough and when to be softer.

 Jumping right into the tactics is fun.
-Creating a cool promotion or coming up with an out-of-the box campaign that will get people’s attention is one of the enjoyable parts of marketing.
+Creating a cool promotion or coming up with an out-of-the box campaign that will get people’s attention is one of the most enjoyable parts of marketing.

 Making sure your campaigns and all of your tactical marketing work is rooted in a sound business strategy is harder.

 Everybody loves the fun stuff.
 Do the hard work to make sure your marketing initiatives are moving your business forward.